MACE - Mass Spectra for Chemical Ecology

 publication.
 MACE is therefore an add-on database of high quality EI-mass spectra.
 MACE is designed as an community effort with open access.
 The

-Compound List will be continuously extended, hopefully with spectra submitted by other groups.
+Compound List will be continuously extended, with spectra submitted by other groups.
 We have started with compounds from

 our own group, but further additions are very welcome.
 Submitted spectra will be checked for quality and added to MACE.